zcabkle/pa-foodbank-worker-app/README.md

 ## Running Locally

+### Side Notes

+Both the 'Foodbank Worker Portal' and the 'Admin Portal' parts of the project are under the same solution.
+By setting up the .zip file for running locally, you will set up both portals in one set of steps!

+### Steps to Run Locally

 1. If you don't already have a Microsoft Developer account, create one here https://developer.microsoft.com/en-us/microsoft-365/dev-program .<br>
 2. Download the .zip file via the "Exported Solution inc. Foodbank Worker Portal on PowerApps and Admin Portal on PowerApps" link in the "Important Deliverables" section.
 3. Login to PowerApps, on the top-right corner you should be in the environment that has your name, if not click the current environment to change environment to the one with your name (you want to be in this environment as it is a developer environment).![image](https://user-images.githubusercontent.com/73954803/225882057-d8f40081-07d9-4f8a-90c5-b6c76da6fdfd.png)